jacobo/distributed_systems/slides.md

 .notes code example of erroneous and/or (new/unreleased) new relic integration?
 Live demonstration of services page loading.

-!SLIDE bigh1
-### Design for Resiliency

-# Storytime

-!SLIDE
-### Design for Resiliency

-# LaBrea and KeyMaster

-.notes LaBrea problems. (much of which was solved by rack-client + rack-idempotent) weren't being sent to airbrake because of unicorn timeout.
-Our own timeout wasn't working because it was happening in C blocking network IO on connection to labrea.
-We were swallowing the exceptions because of a unicorn timeout, or because of a blanket (failure to connect to instance) error.
-Having new relic would have helped us see that labrea or keymaster was having response time issues.
-Needed better error handling.
-Never assume that it's safe to rescue exceptions from an operation you performed.
-Don't make service calls as after_save side effects. use a "state" or other local column to keep track of if the service call was made or not.

 !SLIDE
 ### Living with Services